gdowling/Latitude-Longitude-Scraper/README.md

 # Running Script
 If data is in xlsx file set the file directory as well as the sheet name and column name where the locations are located.

-If in a csv follow same step except for sheet name, just leave that empty.\n You can also just read in a list for Locations_file.
+If in a csv follow same step except for sheet name, just leave that empty.

+You can also just read in a list for Locations_file.

 Once these are set run the script and data will be saved to your directory and store in Complete_df.